Understanding Roof Slope: Calculating the Perfect Pitch

 ]

-When calculating this fraction, it simplifies to:
+When you work this out, it simplifies to:

 [